We Analyzed the Future Direction of GoodRx Holdings Inc. (GDRX), Here is What We Found

 Sponsored

-The average price from analysts is $43.54, which is $2.55 above the current price.
+The average price from analysts is $43.79, which is -$1.4 below the current price.
 GDRX currently public float of 69.06M and currently shorts hold a 23.09% ratio of that float.
-Today, the average trading volume of GDRX was 1.75M shares.
+Today, the average trading volume of GDRX was 1.77M shares.

 GDRX’s Market Performance